stevenremot/gzel/README.md

 ## Description

-Gzel aims to provide framework for creating basic 2d games in webassembly.
+Gzel aims to provide a framework for creating basic 2d games in webassembly.
 The design goals are:

 * defining games as self-contained webassembly files
-* be web-agnostic, so that a game can be run natively too
+* being web-agnostic, so that a game can be run natively too
-* have a very simple API to make new implementations easy
+* having a very simple API to make new implementations easily

 ## Documentation